 Copyright and Trademark Policies

-At Namecheap, we believe that the customer comes first.
-As a result, we have developed policies over the years which ensure that we respond responsibly to copyright and trademark complaints made to us regarding domains and hosted content, and that we do so in a manner that respects our customer.
-As such, our policies include notifying the customer of a complaint and forwarding the details of the complaint.
+At Namecheap, we have developed policies over the years which ensure that we respond responsibly to copyright and trademark complaints made to us regarding domains and hosted content, and that we do so in a manner that respects our customer.
+As such, our policies include notifying the customer of a complaint and forwarding the details of the complaint unless otherwise prohibited by law.

-NOTICE: When utilizing our copyright and trademark complaint procedures, you acknowledge and agree to the sharing of Your complaint with the relevant customer.
-You further attest that you are authorized to provide to Namecheap all personal information contained therein and that such authorization includes Namecheap’s processing of said personal information.
-Processing shall include retention and disclosure as is useful or needed to otherwise address such complaint as determined by Namecheap in its sole discretion.
+Sharing Personal Information.
+When utilizing our copyright and trademark complaint procedures, you acknowledge and agree that Namecheap can share Your complaint with the relevant customer.
+You further attest that you are authorized to share with Namecheap all personal information contained therein and that such authorization includes Namecheap’s processing of said personal information.
+Processing shall include retention and disclosure as is useful or needed to otherwise address the submitted complaint as determined by Namecheap in its sole discretion.

 Copyright claims are covered by the Digital Millennium Copyright Act (“DMCA”), whereby a copyright holder may issue a formal complaint known as a DMCA Takedown Notice.
 If you believe that you have a valid copyright claim related to a Namecheap customer, you may submit a DMCA Takedown Notice in accordance with this policy by sending an email to dmca@namecheap.com.